Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 1) The "Fresh Eyes" Principle

 Peer reviews are essential.
-A second translator might recognize some nuance that the first one missed.
-Certain slogans are designed for a product’s home market and could prove to be disastrous in other markets if translated word for word.
+A second translator might recognize some nuances that the first one missed.
+Certain slogans are designed for a product's home market and could prove to be disastrous in other markets if translated word-for-word.

 2) Back-Translation

-Take the text and translate it back to the source language.
-The back-translation's meaning will reveal whether the intent in the original was not distorted (in an infamous example, “out of sight, out of mind” became “invisible insanity”).
+Translate the text back to its original language.
+The back-translation's meaning will reveal whether the intent in the original was not distorted (in an infamous example, "out of sight, out of mind" became "invisible insanity").

 3) Contextual Isolation